course-kit/guides/getting-started.md

 You may be wondering - why do we hardcode all this data in markdown?
 So long as we have the course ID, couldn't we just retrieve this data from the CourseKit API?

 The CourseKit API should only be used for *dynamic* or *private* data.
-Any public, static data should be hardcoded in the courses site so that it can be statically rendered, ensuring a better UX.
+Any public, static data should be hardcoded in the course site so that it can be statically rendered, ensuring a better UX.

 ## Course page